Siege of Roses (1808): Results

 Having lost an entire month in reducing Roses, it was imperative that the Imperial corps get through to Duhesme, whose supply situation was becoming critical.
 There were two roads that Gouvion Saint-Cyr might use to reach Barcelona.
 The coastal road was blocked and was within range of Cochrane's squadron.
 The defiant defenders of Girona stood in the path of the inland road.
 Hoping to convince de Vives that he wanted to besiege Girona, the French general arrived in front of that city with 15,000 infantry and 1,500 cavalry.
 Sending back his artillery and baggage train, Gouvion Saint-Cyr led his troops into the mountains the next day.
 Cutting his way through a force of miquelets on the 12th, his column bypassed Girona and reached the inland highway at Sant Celoni on the 15th.
 This set the stage for the showdown Battle of Cardadeu on 16 December 1808.

 Aftermath

-Napoleon's invasion of Spain proceeded with the Battle of Burgos.
+Napoleon's invasion of Spain proceeded with the Battle of Gamonal.